Blaizzy/mlx-embeddings/docs/Maintainer-Guidelines.md

 If a maintainer is on holiday/vacation/sick during this time and leaves comments after they are back: please treat post-merge PR comments and feedback as you would left within the time period and follow-up with another PR to address their requests (if agreed).

-The vast majority of `Homebrew/homebrew-core` PRs are bug fixes or version bumps so can be self-merged once CI has completed.
+The vast majority of `Homebrew/homebrew-core` PRs are bug fixes or version bumps which can be self-merged once CI has completed.

 ## Communication